 Drinkers who favor beverages that include caffeine, like a rum and Coke, vodka and Red Bull or Irish coffee, can be at heightened risk.
 Caffeine can cause the detrusor muscle to contract, signaling a need to urinate before the bladder is full.
 This can drive urination, too.

 Timing can make this worse, too.
 If you drink a lot of alcohol in the evening or at night, you may hit the sheets while alcohol levels are still building in the body.
-When the bladder continues to fill after a drinker passes out, bedwetting becomes far more likely.
+When the bladder continues to fill after a drinker passes out, bedwetting becomes more likely.

 For those who’ve experienced wetting the bed when drunk and want to avoid further episodes, there are some steps that can be taken to minimize the likelihood of future problems.